-The city water hook-up is found on the lower roadside, rear corner of the trailer close to the bumper (exception is 16 F. Bambi which is located on the roadside side sheet).
+The city water hook-up is found on the lower roadside, rear corner of the trailer close to the bumper on all models except for the 16 F. Bambi which is located on the roadside side sheet.

-Use a high-pressure hose of at least 1/2" diameter.
+Use a high-pressure hose of at least $\frac{1}{2}$ " diameter.
 It should be one that is tasteless, odorless and non-toxic designed for RV use.
 The city water inlet is a standard garden hose thread.
 We suggest you carry two lengths of hose.
 This way you have the ability to reach hookups further away than normal, plus you have a spare hose should one fail or become damaged unexpectedly.